 You address the error which resulted in it being there.

-The event is successfully loaded to your target database.
+The event is successfully loaded to your data destination.

 When auto-mapped events with new fields are processed, the events actually go to the Restream Queue temporarily while Alooma adjusts.
 These events will be restreamed automatically but sometimes lead to temporary spikes in Restream Queue volume.